Top blog articles

 Jacuzzi vs hot tub: what’s the difference?
-Often, we get confused between these two terms and mistake a hot tub for a jacuzzi or vice verse.
+Often, we get confused between these two terms and mistake a hot tub for a jacuzzi or vice versa.
 And if anyone does know that they are different, he or she might simply say that jacuzzis are just the fancier counterparts of hot tubs.
 But is that all?
 Let’s see.

 What is a hot tub?

 Hot tubs are large tubs or artificial small pools, filled with hot water, where you can soak in and socialize.
 It often comes equipped with a whirlpool bath.
 This term was first coined during the 1970s.
-The latest models of hot tubs are embedded with multiple features such as sleek acrylic shells, massaging jets, molded seats, LED lighting, waterfall cascades, electronic controls, soft headrests, Bluetooth technology, flat screen TVs, and audio systems.
+The latest models of hot tubs are embedded with multiple features such as sleek acrylic shells, massaging jets, molded seats, LED lighting, waterfall cascades, electronic controls, soft headrests, Bluetooth technology, flat-screen TVs, and audio systems.

-What is jacuzzi?
+What is a jacuzzi?

 The trade name jacuzzi is a brand of hot tubs, bathing products, and pool equipment.
 It came into existence during the mid-20th century when the Jacuzzi brothers conceptualized an underwater pump to help arthritis patients.
 The first version featured a built-in jet whirlpool and gradually became so popular, that it became a household feature in almost every home.

 The major difference between hot tubs and jacuzzi is that jacuzzi is a brand or a subset of hot tubs.
 And below, we shall try to explain this with a bit of a detailed explanation.

 If you have read histories of ancient civilizations, you will know that hot tubs have been around for centuries.
 They have gradually evolved and improved to become the relaxation set-ups we see today.
 The first inventor got his idea for a hot tub from natural hot springs.
 He realized that the same principle could be replicated by using hot stones to heat water.
 This is how the first versions of hot tubs were created.